Top 10 Ways to Restore Your Marriage

 What did you mean by that?

-3. Improve communication.
+3. Improve Communication.
 The best way to improve communication is to shut your mouth.
 No really.
 Listen.
 Let your spouse speak uninterrupted.
-It is difficult to really listen when we are formulating a response.
+It is difficult to really listen while formulating a response.
 Instead of preparing your rebuttal, slow your brain down, and just listen.
 Repeat back what was said, and ask if you heard correctly.
 When you repeat what someone says, it confirms and validates the feelings behind the spoken word.
 While repeating may seem trite and somewhat condescending, realize that it conveys a depth of understanding and caring that may have been lacking.
 And when you speak the words that your partner just uttered, you may hear them differently.
 You may finally understand what they were trying to say all along.

 Listening is the most important and hardest tool for improving communication.
 Rather than listening to defend yourself or explain a situation, listen with a heart for understanding.
 Allow your partner the freedom to speak their peace of mind.
 Don't judge what they say.
 Listen.
 Allow.
 And after you have heard, then respond.